fedidat/AdventOfCode2020/README.md

 Scheme is so very different from everything, but it was very helpful today since I had to play with mathematical expressions and parenthesis.
 It has its uses but I'm not sure I'd use it for general purpose programming.
 I should do SICP.

+### Day 19: Ruby

+I still don't like anything about Ruby, it's a bad Python.

 ## Coming up

 Criteria: Not too ancient (Algol, Fortran), unpopular (Visual Basic, Eiffel), specific (HCL, SQL), tedious (APL, Brainfuck), unreadable (J, Assembly), duplicate (C/C++, JS/TS) or not really a language (sed, SQL).